 Our curriculum follows the scientist-practitioner model, where research informs your clinical practice, and your classroom experiences inform your theoretical understanding of the field.
 In addition to course work, you’ll pursue independent research and gain real-world experience in a clinical setting.

 Our faculty members are both experienced clinical practitioners and innovators in the field of counseling and counseling psychology.
 Their research interests are broad, including family and marriage therapy, sports psychology, leadership and group dynamics, substance abuse prevention, career counseling, and the specialized psychological needs of different ethnic and cultural groups.

-- Y. Barry Chung, Professor and Program Director of Counseling Psychology
+- Y. Barry Chung, Professor and Associate Dean for Graduate Studies

 - Lynn Gilman, Clinical Assistant Professor, Director, Center for Human Growth

 - Jesse Steinfeldt, Associate Professor